dleguyader/blogdown-dlg/README.md

 # blogdown-dlg
-Personal web site of Damien Le Guyader
+This is the personal web site of Damien Le Guyader